 Gold Coast environment

-Our city is one of the most biodiverse in Australia with around 50 per cent of its land being native vegetation.
+Our city is one of the most biodiverse in Australia with approximately 50.39 per cent of its land covered in native vegetation.
 The City of Gold Coast is also home to World Heritage-listed Gondwana rainforests and the Ramsar Convention-listed coastal wetlands of southern Moreton Bay.

 We have an extensive range of unique and precious natural landscapes and wildlife habitats, from our hinterland ranges to our coasts and wetlands.

 These local ecosystems face pressures from social and economic development, and from climate change.
 In response, the City is working to protect our landscapes and wildlife, recognising the critical importance of healthy natural environments in shaping a strong and sustainable future.

 Discover what we're doing to protect our precious environment and explore how you can play an active part.

-Discover what the City is doing to protect and manage our coast, bushland, parks and reserves, catchments, waterways and native vegetation including tree removal and related requirements.
+Discover what we are doing to protect and manage our coast, bushland, parks and reserves, catchments, waterways and native vegetation, including tree removal and related requirements.

-Learn about our native wildlife on the Gold Coast, what the City is doing to protect our threatened species and how you can help.
+Learn about the native wildlife on the Gold Coast, what we are doing to protect our threatened species and how you can help.

 Learn how simple it is to live more sustainably by reducing, reusing and recycling.

-Find out more about the City's water supply and sewerage services, and your water and sewerage rate notice.
+Find out more about our water supply and sewerage services, and your water and sewerage rate notice.

 Be prepared in times of severe flood, storm, bushfire, cyclone and other emergencies.